"Descendants" - BBC Radio 4

 "Descendants looks into our lives and our pasts and asks how we are connected to slavery.
 And, in turn, who does that mean our lives are connected to?" - BBC Radio 4

 An unexpected opportunity to participate in this radio programme came my way in 2021 when I received an email from BBC Radio 4.
 The story of my great-grandfather Alfred Sheppard led to this experience.
 I consider it an honour to have been among those selected to contribute to these important and timely stories.
 The series of seven episodes was aired each Friday from 28 May until

 An introductory Zoom call and further exchanges of emails with the producer explained the project.

 The series is now available as podcasts that can be downloaded.
-Listened to in sequence, the stories are fascinating and poignantly revealing.
+Listened to in sequence, the stories are poignantly revealing.
+I find it fascinating to see all the links and connections that people all over the world share.
 The home page for the entire programme of seven episodes is Descendants.

 I was featured in Episode 3, which was broadcast on Friday 11 June, 2021.
 My husband Meindert is a documenter/editor and filmed me during the Zoom interviews with producer Candace Wilson.
 He has added video to the portion of the program where I speak, preceded by the story of the evolvement of the steelpan as a musical instrument in Trinidad Carnival (for which there's no video).
 It is a shortened version of the episode.

 I might add that I did not know beforehand what specifically I would be asked, and so my answers were unrehearsed.
 You may wonder about the pile of books with the iPhone on top.
 That’s because I needed to place it at mouth level in order to record myself.
 That audio recording was used by the BBC.